twilliams9397/eng89_2tier_aws_infrastructure/README.md

 - each component has a different role within the infrastructure:
 - VPC: a virtual network, which can contain different network resources/components
 - Subnet: a subdivision of a larger network, can hold app server, database servers and bastion servers for example
-- Security Group: a set of inbound and outbound rules for specific instances on a network
+- Security Group: a set of inbound and outbound rules for specific instances on a network.
+Security groups are a type of STATEFUL firewall, which means that it remembers an outgoing connection and automatically allows the response from that address.
-- Network ACL: a set of inbound and outbound rules that allow access to a subnet
+- Network ACL: a set of inbound and outbound rules that allow access to a subnet.
+This is an example of a STATELESS firewall, where all ingoing and outgoing connections must be explicitly allowed as the deffault is to deny any connection.

 ## Steps to set up